Tyler Star News

 The Tyler Star News is a newspaper serving Sistersville, West Virginia, and surrounding Tyler County.
 Published weekly, it has a circulation of 2,735 and is owned by Ogden Newspapers.

+History

 The Star News is the result of the 1918 merger between the Tyler County News and the Tyler County Star.
 The News dated back to 1909, and the Star to 1877.